Crank House: James F. Crank

 The northern portion was bought by James F. Crank in 1877.
 Crank came from New York and was impressed with the land, and soon planted citrus orchards and vineyards.
 Eliza Johnston's simple wood-frame house was moved to another location on the property, and still stands at 2072 Oakwood Street, Altadena.
 Crank built a much larger, more palatial home in 1882.
 The house is a 2 1/2-story wood-frame Victorian mansion.

 In 1883, Crank invested in the Los Angeles and San Gabriel Valley Railroad, becoming its president.
 The rail line ran from Pasadena to downtown Los Angeles.
 Los Angeles and San Gabriel Valley Railroad was sold and consolidated on May 20, 1887, into the California Central Railway.
 In 1889, this was consolidated into Southern California Railway Company.
 On January 17, 1906, Southern California Railway was sold to the Atchison, Topeka and Santa Fe Railway and called the Pasadena Subdivision.
 Even so, Crank suffered financially, and sold the ranch.
 It was subdivided in 1910.
 He donated land for the Raymond Hotel in Pasadena, that had his Pasadena rail station.
 When Mr. Crank and his family first came to California, they stayed at the Sierra Madre Villa Hotel.

-Today, it is now a private residence.
+Today, it is a private residence.